Jacob-Spiegel/GlauconiteFilter/tutorial/TUTORIAL.md

 1. Open a docker-enabled and bash-enabled terminal with administrator privileges.
-2. Change into the `/GlauconiteFilterer/docker/` directory in a bash enabled terminal:
+2. Change into the `/GlauconiteFilter/docker/` directory in a bash enabled terminal:
-   `cd /GlauconiteFilterer/docker/`
+   `cd /GlauconiteFilter/docker/`
-3. Execute `GlauconiteFilterer_in_docker.py` with `sudo` privileges, providing it with a JSON file (MUST EXECUTE FROM `/GlauconiteFilterer/docker/`): `python GlauconiteFilterer_in_docker.py -j ./examples/sample_submit_GlauconiteFilterer_docker.json`
+3. Execute `GlauconiteFilter_in_docker.py` with `sudo` privileges, providing it with a JSON file (MUST EXECUTE FROM `/GlauconiteFilter/docker/`): `python GlauconiteFilter_in_docker.py -j ./examples/sample_submit_GlauconiteFilter_docker.json`
 4. Results will appear in the output directory specified by the `--root_output_folder` parameter.

 ## Providing Custom Plugins

-GlauconiteFilterer was designed to be modular.
+GlauconiteFilter was designed to be modular.
 This allows for the easy swapping of code.
-GlauconiteFilterer is intended to be a living codebase.
+GlauconiteFilter is intended to be a living codebase.
 If you have added good custom code and would like to make it open source, please contact the authors so that we can grow the user options.

-Many of the GlauconiteFilterer functions can be supplemented with custom options.
+Many of the GlauconiteFilter functions can be supplemented with custom options.
 These functions include:

 1. Custom Ligand Filters ***

-*** Indicates that when using this feature, the code is automatically copied into the appropriate GlauconiteFilterer directory.
-This is only done once, so please unittest the code prior to incorporating it into GlauconiteFilterer.
+*** Indicates that when using this feature, the code is automatically copied into the appropriate GlauconiteFilter directory.
+This is only done once, so please unittest the code prior to incorporating it into GlauconiteFilter.
 A print message will indicate where the file has been copied.
 That file can be manually deleted or overwritten by the user.
-Restart GlauconiteFilterer after the custom files have been automatically copied into the proper locations.
-After that the new script should be integrated into GlauconiteFilterer.
+Restart GlauconiteFilter after the custom files have been automatically copied into the proper locations.
+After that the new script should be integrated into GlauconiteFilter.

-GlauconiteFilterer ASSUMES ALL CUSTOM CODE HAS BEEN TESTED AND FUNCTIONS WITH SPECIFIED I/O.
+GlauconiteFilter ASSUMES ALL CUSTOM CODE HAS BEEN TESTED AND FUNCTIONS WITH SPECIFIED I/O.

 ### 1. Custom Ligand Filters ***